sophiebushchak/pokedex-server/README.md

-# Pokédex REST Server
+# Pokédex Server
-Node.JS Pokédex REST API back-end with searching and filtering.
+Node.JS Pokédex HTTP API back-end with searching and filtering.
 The data is sourced from PokéApi.

 ## Motivation